As of 2 April 2019

 - Herbert Treutinger

 The Chairman of the Supervisory Board performs the external duties of the Supervisory Board.
 The Supervisory Board appoints the members of the Executive Board and both monitors and advises the Executive Board in business matters.
 The Supervisory Board holds regular discussions with the Executive Board regarding strategy and its implementation, planning, current business performance, the risk situation and topics related to compliance.
 The Executive Board requires the approval of the Supervisory Board when making major decisions.
-The Supervisory Board meets at regular intervals four times a year.
+The Supervisory Board meets at regular intervals five times a year.
 It also holds unscheduled meetings when necessary, either personally or via telephone conferences.
 It examines the Company financial statements and the consolidated financial statements, paying due consideration to the written and oral reports of the external auditors, and on this basis adopts the Company financial statements and approves the consolidated financial statements.

 The Supervisory Board may adopt resolutions provided that a minimum of four members take part in the procedure.
 Resolutions may be adopted by means of a simple majority.
 If the number of votes on both sides is equal, the Chairman of the Supervisory Board has the casting vote.